 Specifying segment grades, curvatures, and speed zones allows the simulator to replicate the real-life operating conditions of a railroad.
 After users input these data, visualizing them can highlight errors such as excessive grades, drop-offs in elevation, or exceedingly sharp turns.
 Because of limitations in canvas space, these three track characteristics can only be displayed for one user-selected path through the system.
 However, users can still click on any segment to view its characteristic data.

 Grades derive from elevation points, which are points along segments that hold measures of elevation in feet.
 Curvatures derive from heading points, which are points along segments that hold angle measures between the lines tangent to each point and the North-South line.
 Elevation and heading data are often obtained by the private railroads using satellite data, whereas grade and curvature data can be found on track charts and originate from on-site measurements.
-Grades in Track Tool are displayed like any other elevation profile, and curvatures are represented by semi-ellipses that face up or down when track curves to the left or right, respectively.
+Grades are displayed like any other elevation profile, and curvatures are represented by semi-ellipses that face up or down when track curves to the left or right, respectively.
 Speed zones are shown as gray lines with maximum speed displayed above for each train type.

 Editing Infrastructure Data

 After territories could be visualized, I added menu items, forms, and data grids for editing the underlying data.
 Users could click on any track segment to edit it, delete it, or append a new one to it.
 If new segments were added, re-running the graph traversal algorithm refreshed the visualization.